 - • Breast Ultrasounds: Patients should bring prior mammogram films or reports for comparison, if any.

 - • Pelvic Ultrasounds: Patients should drink 48oz.
 (6 cups) of water at least one hour prior to the test.

 - • Renal Ultrasounds: Patients should not drink or eat anything at least 6 hours before the test.

 What should I expect during the exam?

-An Ultrasound is a safe and painless procedure that uses a transducer to transmit sound waves to the organ of interest.
-The sound waves bounce on the organ tissue and the echoes are captured by the transducer which transforms them into images.
+An Ultrasound is a safe and painless procedure that uses a transducer to transmit sound waves to create an image of the area being examined.
 During the procedure the radiologist or sonographer will apply a water-based gel on the area of interest and scan such area until a desired image is captured.

 What should I expect after the exam?